The ultimate homeschool storage solution is a simple answer to the problem of where to put kids’ school supplies.

 Where do you keep the children’s textbooks, literature, workbooks, and pencils without overwhelming the house when you homeschool?
 How do you keep kids from losing their work in those black holes we call a bedroom?

 I don’t know about your children, but school supplies disappear quickly around here.
+It frustrated me.
+It drove me crazy.
+And I didn’t know what to do.

 Each child has their own distinct crate.
 I place their planners, pencil cases, index cards, binders, notebooks, and textbooks in it.